-"Great, great, now that doesn't complicate things at all."
+"Great, great, now that doesn't complicate things."
 Cleo smiled that little smile he had when he smelled bullshit.
-"How are we supposed to proceed with this quest?"
+"Regardless and I know you both agree we shouldn't pursue it."

 Doogie stood in front of us stepping up on the coffee table.
 He addressed his imaginary fan base.
 He wore dark brown multi-pocketed cargo shorts that hung past his knees with black laceless sneakers and the ever present black burglars hat that covered his Howard Stern-like, long black curly hair.

-"In my worldly wisdom and spite, I will determine the measure of our progress by the amount of resistance we receive on our quest for the truth for this otherworldly question, if that's what it is."
+"In my worldly wisdom and rock solid spite I hold for this system, I will determine the measure of our progress by... the amount of resistance we receive on our quest for the truth in this otherworldly subject, if that's what it is."

 Cleo quickly spat out at him.